virginie-do/e-SNLI-VE/README.md

 # e-SNLI-VE-2.0

-This repository contains the dataset for our paper:
+This repository contains the dataset and code for our paper:

 * e-SNLI-VE-2.0: Corrected Visual-Textual Entailment with Natural Language Explanations [[arXiv]](http://arxiv.org/abs/2004.03744) [1]